 The number of awards is limited, and funding will be distributed until funds are depleted.
 The maximum award is $200.
 Students must also receive matching assistance from their home department and/or college to specifically assist with the costs associated with travel to the conference or scholarly meeting.
 Students presenting at more than one conference may request matching funding; however, matching funds will be limited to no more than a grand total of $200 per student per year, regardless of how many requests are submitted.
 Travel funding can be awarded to a student who has a Graduate Student Research Grant.
 However, please note that the travel expenses requested cannot be duplicated (requested twice) between the two funding sources.

-- Brief description of the scholarly/creative wrok
+- Brief description of the scholarly/creative work

 - Conference at which you'll be presenting

 - Proposed budget for the trip

 - Letter of invitation or acceptance from program committee for the conference